 In the admissions ball game, you are only as good as you are on paper.
 Although you may have spent hours on a particular activity in high school, if you do not capture that in the application in a meaningful manner, then you have done nothing in the admission officer’s eyes.
 And that means writing stellar application essays.

 Of course, getting tip top grades, strong SAT, SAT Subject, and AP test scores, and strong leadership and extracurricular activities help significantly with the process.
 In this day and age, getting those is almost required and a minimum threshold to get in.
-Pursue activities that demonstrate your well roundedness and that you’re passionate about – we’ve all heard that over and over again.
+Pursue activities that you’re passionate about and demonstrate your well-roundedness and focus – we’ve all heard that over and over again.
 But you didn’t need me to tell you that, did you?

 In fact, I will bet that a student with a lower score, say 1300 SAT and 3.8 GPA with a stellar application and well written personal statement has a better shot than the 1600 SAT student with a poorly written personal statement at getting into the Ivy League.
 Princeton, my alma mater, states every year that if they could fill their entire class with valedictorians or 1600 SAT score students, they could do so easily.

 So how can you get into the Ivy League?
-Carve together a well thought out college application and personal statement that reflects the qualities that define you.
+Craft together a well thought out college application and personal statement that reflects the qualities that define you.
+Because at the end of the day, the bitter truth is that admissions to Ivy League schools is highly dependent on how well you present yourself on paper and draft your personal statement.

 Even with admissions rates dropping to all time lows…